Apex-69nice/APOM/README.md

 # APOM
 a minimal pomodoro timer and no caps
-# 🍅 Anoter Pomodoro Timer
+# 🍅 Another Pomodoro Timer

 A beautiful, modern Pomodoro timer webapp with dark/light themes, chiptune audio effects, and clean animations.